Updated on: 2/13/2019

 Officers with the Seattle Police Department inspect the scene of the accident.
 Image source: Seattle PI

 In 2015, a Ride the Ducks vehicle crashed into a charter bus on Aurora Bridge in Seattle.
 The collision killed five passengers on the bus and injured many more people.
-Investigators found hundreds of safety violations committed by the company; the cause of the crash was found to be an axel that snapped unexpectedly, causing the amphibious vehicle to veer out of its lane on the narrow bridge.
+Investigators found hundreds of safety violations committed by the company; the cause of the crash was found to be an axle that snapped unexpectedly, causing the amphibious vehicle to veer out of its lane on the narrow bridge.

 Since then, Seattle’s Ride the Ducks tour vehicles have come under intense scrutiny.
 The Ducks were eventually allowed to resume operating on the city’s streets, but in 2016, a Ride the Ducks vehicle collided with a sedan and the corner of 5th Avenue and Mercer Street.
 Later in 2016, another sedan’s rear end was crunched by a Ride the Ducks vehicle; the driver was attempting to get out of the way of an ambulance, and apparently didn’t see the smaller car in front of it.
 The vehicles’ high, curved hoods can make it hard for drivers to see smaller cars on the road, and their route takes them down some of Seattle’s busiest streets.